tj5miniop/ublue-rolling-images/README.md

 # To do

-- disable ssh.
-SSH is highly beneficial and leaving it on is a big security issue.

-- Bazzite - integrate protondb as a web app (sorta) and include a DLSS swapper script.
+- Bazzite - Add ProtonDB and AreWeAntiCheatYet?
+Shortcuts

 - Add Extra 'ujust' scripts

-- Bluefin - Add virtualisation packages for QEMU

 - 'Main Images' - Build base images?

 ## This project would not be possible without Universal Blue.
-Seriously, all this repo does is build a daily, updated, image of a few of the Universal Blue projects.
+Seriously, all this repo does is build a daily, updated, image of a few of the Universal Blue projects, as well as preinstalling some apps and adding some features/optimisations.

 #### Currently building-

-### Bazzite (The Steam Deck/AMD HTPC edition)
+ - Bazzite (The Steam Deck/AMD HTPC edition)

-### Aurora (A tweaked fedora Kinoite designed to be as reliable as a chromebook) (NVIDIA) - based on the hwe vairant, which includes the Bazzite Kernel as well as NVIDIA GPU drivers already preconfigured. this custom variant of Aurora will contain optimisations from CachyOS and Bazzite while still aiming to be as lean as possible
+ - Aurora (A tweaked fedora Kinoite designed to be as reliable as a chromebook) (NVIDIA) - based on the hwe vairant, which includes the Bazzite Kernel as well as NVIDIA GPU drivers already preconfigured. this custom variant of Aurora will contain optimisations from CachyOS and Bazzite while still aiming to be as lean as possible.

-### BLUEFIN - AMD GPU VARIANT OF THE AURORA IMAGES -  based on the hwe vairant, which includes the Bazzite Kernel. this custom variant of Bluefin will contain optimisations from CachyOS and Bazzite while still aiming to be as lean as possible
+ - BLUEFIN - AMD GPU VARIANT OF THE AURORA IMAGES -  based on the hwe vairant, which includes the Bazzite Kernel. this custom variant of Bluefin will contain optimisations from CachyOS and Bazzite while still aiming to be as lean as possible

+### Desktop Gaming Images - Coming Soon

+Hyperion (Coming Soon) - A desktop image based on Aurora (with the Bazzite Kernel), built with gaming in mind.
+More details to come at a later date once I have time to develop this idea further

 # NOTES